U.N. urges rethink of Rohingya repatriations to ensure safeguards

 Myanmar and Bangladesh agreed earlier this month to complete a voluntary repatriation of the refugees in two years.
 Myanmar says it had set up two reception centres and a temporary camp near the border in Rakhine to receive the first arrivals.

-Human Rights Watch, a non-government organization, said on Tuesday that Bangladesh should suspend the plan entirely as it “threatens the refugees’ security and wellbeing”.
+Human Rights Watch, a non-government organisation, said on Tuesday that Bangladesh should suspend the plan entirely as it “threatens the refugees’ security and wellbeing”.

 The plan has sparked fears in refugee camps in Bangladesh that people may be forced to return despite a lack of guarantees around their security.